Olowalu 'Turtle Reef'

 Not only are the turtles and fish incredible, the conditions are optimal for even beginner snorkelers, as Olowalu is Maui’s only major snorkel reef protected from trade winds.
 This means Olowalu’s waters are generally calm and clear, with visibility up to 120 feet.
 Plus, the waters near the shoreline are protected and shallow, making it a great place for the little ones to explore.

 One caveat: the water close to shore here is quite shallow for about the first 300-600 feet as you make your way offshore.
 Once the water is deep enough, you must swim another 300+ feet to get to a place worth snorkeling.
 We strongly advise against doing so, as you may inadvertently damage the delicate coral reef or injure yourself in the process.
-That’s why we recommend using a trusted Maui snorkeling tour, and one of our favorites is Pride of Maui
+That’s why we recommend using a trusted Maui snorkeling tour; see our recommendations below.

 Swim with Sea Turtles